HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTD32P10.md

 ### Domain Overview

 The Description and Composition of the Drug Product bundle profile provides a mechanism for the industry to submit Module 3 of CTD 3.2.P.1 folder content to the FDA.
 The contents of this section include a description of the drug product, its container closure, and its components and constituents.
+At this time, the profile is scoped to support only products that have a solid oral dose form; other dose forms will be supported in future iterations of the profile.

 For the purposes of the PQ/CMC IG, the Example 1 below of a two-layer Tablet provides description of the terms used to explain the 2-layer tablet.